matrix-org/matrix-spec-proposals/specification/client_server_api.rst

 This API endpoint uses the User-Interactive Authentication API.
 An access token should be submitted to this endpoint if the client has an active session.
-The Home Server may change the flows available depending on whether a valid access token is provided.
+The homeserver may change the flows available depending on whether a valid access token is provided.

 The body of the POST request is a JSON object containing: